HackHPC/sgx3codinginstitute25/README.md

-Unlock the future of computational innovation at the **SGX3 Coding Institute 2025**!
+**SGX3 Coding Institute 2025: Your Gateway to Science Gateway Development** Unlock the future of computational innovation at the **SGX3 Coding Institute 2025**!
 Designed for graduate and undergraduate students, this virtual workshop (June 2-27, 2025) dives deep into the art and science of designing and maintaining science gateways.
 Through a dynamic blend of short tutorials and hands-on exercises, you'll master essential skills via **live coding**—learning directly from experts in real-time.

 ## What to Expect